simpleinjector/Documentation/source/tornlifestyle.rst

 Warning Description
 ===================

-When multiple registrations with the same lifestyle map to the same component, this component is said to have a torn lifestyle.
-The component is known to be torn, because each registration will get its own instance of the given component, which might result in multiple instances of that component within a certain scope.
+When multiple registrations with the same lifestyle map to the same component the component is said to have a torn lifestyle.
+The component is considered torn because each registration will get its own instance of the given component, which can potentially result in multiple instances of the component within a lifetime scope.
+When the registrations are torn the application may be wired incorrectly which could lead to unexpected behavior.

-When a component is torn, the application might be wired incorrectly because the flagged component gets multiple instances in a certain scope.
-This can result in unexpected behavior.

 How to Fix Violations
 =====================

-Create a Registration instance for that component using Lifestyle.CreateRegistration and use that for both registrations.
+Create a *Registration* instance for that component using *Lifestyle.CreateRegistration* and use that for both registrations.

 When to Ignore Warnings
 =======================

-This warning can safely be ignored your intention is to have multiple instances of the flagged component within such scope.
+This warning can safely be ignored your intention is to have multiple instances of the flagged component (one for each registration) in the same scope.

 Example
 =======